For The Pleasure of Seeing Her Again

 of several screens on the mostly barren stage.
 Holmes usually stays put

-in the lone chair as his character reaches back into various stages of his
+in the lone chair as his character reaches back into various stages of

 childhood and coming of age to summon up her tales.